Spider201866/Alan_web/tests/README.md

 ## Structure

-- `api.test.js` — Backend API and helper function tests (Jest + Supertest)
+- `api.test.js` — Backend API, authentication, OTP, rate limiting, and helper function tests (Jest + Supertest)
-  - Isolated test data (no pollution of real files)
+  - Isolated test data (no pollution of real files; OTP and rate limiting tests use separate temp directories and server instances for full isolation)
   - **Tests:**
     1. Accepts a valid record and writes to user-info.json and user-history.json
     2. Rejects invalid records